 The backoff counter of the STA is already zero, and the STA operating on the other link of NSTR link pair of the affiliated MLD obtains an EDCA TXOP following the procedure in 10.23.2.4 (Obtaining an EDCA TXOP).

 When the backoff counter of the STA reaches zero, it may choose to not transmit and keep its backoff counter at zero.
-A STA with backoff counter that has already reached zero may initiate transmission only following condition 1b).
+A STA with backoff counter that has already reached zero may initiate transmission following condition 1b) or 3) (#11449).

 A STA with backoff counter that has already reached zero and that chose not to transmit following condition 1b) may perform a new backoff procedure following deferral as described in 10.23.2.4 (Obtaining an EDCA TXOP) and 10.3.4.3 (Backoff procedure for DCF) before being allowed to initiate transmission on a link following condition 1a).
 In such a case, CW[AC] and QSRC[AC] are left unchanged.